 The doctrine of the Trinity is foundational to the Christian faith.
-It is crucial for properly understanding what God is like, how He relates to us, and how we should relate to Him.
+It is crucial for properly understanding what God is like, how he relates to us, and how we should relate to him.
 But it also raises many difficult questions.
 How can God be both one and three?
 Is the Trinity a contradiction?
-If Jesus is God, why do the Gospels record instances where He prayed to God?
+If Jesus is God, why do the Gospels record instances where he prayed to God?

 While we cannot fully understand everything about the Trinity (or anything else), it is possible to answer questions like these and come to a solid grasp of what it means for God to be three in one.

-The doctrine of the Trinity means that there is one God who eternally exists as three distinct Persons--the Father, Son, and Holy Spirit.
+The doctrine of the Trinity means that there is one God who eternally exists as three distinct Persons — the Father, Son, and Holy Spirit.
 Stated differently, God is one in essence and three in person.
-These definitions express three crucial truths: (1) The Father, Son, and Holy Spirit are distinct Persons, (2) each Person is fully God, (3) there is only one God.
+These definitions express three crucial truths: (1) the Father, Son, and Holy Spirit are distinct Persons, (2) each Person is fully God, (3) there is only one God.

 The Father, Son, and Holy Spirit are distinct Persons.
-The Bible speaks of the Father as God (Phil.
-1:2), Jesus as God (Titus 2:13), and the Holy Spirit as God (Acts 5:3–4).
+The Bible speaks of the Father as God (Philippians 1:2), Jesus as God (Titus 2:13), and the Holy Spirit as God (Acts 5:3–4).
 Are these just three different ways of looking at God, or simply ways of referring to three different roles that God plays?
 The answer must be no, because the Bible also indicates that the Father, Son, and Holy Spirit are distinct Persons.

-For example, since the Father sent the Son into the world (John 3:16), He cannot be the same person as the Son.
+For example, since the Father sent the Son into the world (John 3:16), he cannot be the same person as the Son.
 Likewise, after the Son returned to the Father (John 16:10), the Father and the Son sent the Holy Spirit into the world (John 14:26; Acts 2:33).
 Therefore, the Holy Spirit must be distinct from the Father and the Son.

 The fact that the Father, Son, and Holy Spirit are distinct Persons means, in other words, that the Father is not the Son, the Son is not the Holy Spirit, and the Holy Spirit is not the Father.
-Jesus is God, but He is not the Father or the Holy Spirit.
-The Holy Spirit is God, but He is not the Son or the Father.
+Jesus is God, but he is not the Father or the Holy Spirit.
+The Holy Spirit is God, but he is not the Son or the Father.
 They are different Persons, not three different ways of looking at God.

 The personhood of each member of the Trinity means that each Person has a distinct center of consciousness.
-Thus, they relate to each other personally--the Father regards Himself as “I," while He regards the Son and Holy Spirit as "You."
-Likewise the Son regards Himself as “I,” but the Father and the Holy Spirit as "You."
+Thus, they relate to each other personally — the Father regards himself as “I” while he regards the Son and Holy Spirit as “you.”
+Likewise, the Son regards himself as “I,” but the Father and the Holy Spirit as “you.”

 Sometimes the Personhood of the Father and Son is appreciated, but the Personhood of the Holy Spirit is neglected.
 Sometimes the Spirit is treated more like a “force” than a Person.
-But the Holy Spirit is not an it, but a He (see John 14:26; 16:7–15; Acts 8:16).
-The fact that the Holy Spirit is a Person, not an impersonal force (like gravity), is also shown by the fact that He speaks (Hebrews 3:7), reasons (Acts 15:28), thinks and understands (1 Corinthians 2:10–11), wills (1 Corinthians 12:11), feels (Ephesians 4:30), and gives personal fellowship (2 Corinthians 13:14).
+But the Holy Spirit is not an “it,” but a “he” (see John 14:26; 16:7–15; Acts 8:16).
+The fact that the Holy Spirit is a Person, not an impersonal force (like gravity), is also shown by the fact that he speaks (Hebrews 3:7), reasons (Acts 15:28), thinks and understands (1 Corinthians 2:10–11), wills (1 Corinthians 12:11), feels (Ephesians 4:30), and gives personal fellowship (2 Corinthians 13:14).
 These are all qualities of personhood.